xianc/Warble/README.md

 >- Our additional feature, uploading files in addition to images works, and has been integrated with the database.
 Upload can be done by clicking on the "upload" button on the main page under the input box for your post.
 Clicking on the "warble" button would then post your latest status and the upload file attached to it.
 >- We set up a new sql folder, which contains our database data, as well as the schemas for the tables.
 >- Added warbles.js to the lib folder.
 This contains all the necessary syntax to access the required data from our database.
->- Updates user-after.js to render the data from the database, rather than the fake database arrays.
+>- Updated user-after.js to render the data from the database, rather than the fake database arrays.